CodeCreatePlay/ExpressEngine/README.md

-## 👾 This is a repository of AI-programming and graphics-rendering tools for an upcoming game by 'girlsdevgames', these tools are not meant to be genre-specific, feel free to include them in your projects!
+## 👾 Library of graphics, rendering and AI programming tools designed to be used as backend for games and other related projects, feel free to include in your projects!

 <h3 align="center">Community</h3>